Voice AI

 The pain shows up differently by role.
 Product teams see call abandonment, repeat questions, and lower satisfaction on specific voices or locales.
 SREs see p99 time-to-first-audio drift, elevated retry rates, or codec errors after a provider change.
 Compliance teams worry about auditable phrasing when a regulated disclosure is spoken differently from the approved text.
 Developers debug traces where the LLM output is correct but the audio artifact fails a manual review.

 TTS matters more in 2026-era agentic voice systems because it sits after many upstream decisions.
-A sales agent may retrieve account context, call a CRM tool, generate a response, and then speak it during a live call.
-If the speech layer drops an amount, misreads an acronym, or changes intonation on a consent question, the entire multi-step workflow is blamed.
-Unlike chat, voice has no easy visual correction; the user hears the mistake once, reacts immediately, and often interrupts the next turn.
+A sales agent may retrieve account context, call a CRM tool, generate a response with Claude Sonnet 4.6 or GPT-5.1, and then speak it during a live call.
+If the speech layer drops an amount, misreads an acronym, or changes intonation on a consent question, the entire multi-step agent trajectory is blamed.
+Unlike chat, voice has no easy visual correction; the user hears the mistake once, reacts immediately, and often interrupts the next turn. which is why the LiveKit and Pipecat patterns now ship interrupt-aware streaming TTS by default.

-FutureAGI’s approach is to treat TTS as an eval surface, not just a media-rendering step.
+FutureAGI’s approach is to treat TTS as an evaluation surface that ships with voice-agent observability, not as a media-rendering step.
 The anchor for this glossary term is eval:TTSAccuracy, exposed through the TTSAccuracy evaluator.
 Teams attach it to generated speech artifacts so a release can fail when the spoken audio does not match the intended response text closely enough for the task.
 For raw audio integrity, AudioQualityEvaluator is tracked beside it, because faithful words still fail if the waveform clips, contains long silence, or degrades under a noisy channel.

 The engineer then sets a threshold by cohort, not only a global average.
 If English-US passes but Indian-English medical terms regress, the run opens an alert, blocks the provider rollout, or routes that locale through a fallback voice in the voice stack.
-Unlike provider sample playback, this connects TTS quality to the production trace, the generated text, and the user cohort.
-FutureAGI also pairs traceAI-livekit spans with simulation results so teams can compare quality failures against latency spikes instead of treating them as separate dashboards.
+Unlike Vocode’s provider abstraction, which gives you swap-ability but not measurement, FutureAGI connects TTS quality to the production trace, the generated text, the user prompt, and the user cohort.
+The platform pairs traceAI-livekit spans with simulation results so teams can compare quality failures against latency spikes instead of treating them as separate dashboards.
+While there is no canonical public TTS leaderboard with the discrimination of MMLU-Pro, the closest adjacent anchors are τ-bench (Anthropic’s multi-turn customer-support benchmark; frontier 55-70% in May 2026) for voice-agent task shape and the AgentHarm voice-specific probes for safety regressions in spoken disclosures. both useful for calibrating internal TTS thresholds against publicly known difficulty levels.

 Measure TTS at the audio boundary and at the conversation boundary: